Introduction to Auto Layout

 option key, then click Main.storyboard (Preview).
 You can refer to figure 5-9 for the steps.

 Xcode will display a preview of your app's UI in the assistant editor.
-By default, it shows you the preview on a iPhone 6s device.
-You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone 4s/SE) for preview.
+By default, it shows you the preview on the iPhone 8 device.
+You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone SE/8 Plus) for preview.
 If you want to see how the screen looks like in landscape orientation, simply click the rotate button.
 The Preview feature is extremely useful for designing your app's user interface.
-You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once. ￼
+You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once.

 If you want to free up some more screen space for the preview pane, hold both command and option keys and then press 0 to hide the Utility area.